 According to their 2013 Summer Reliability Assessment, some areas of the country have not been able to build enough generation capacity to meet recent load growth.
 A major reason for this is uncertainty surrounding environmental regulations.
 Because of these deficiencies, some areas will see their generation reserve margins fall below target levels that can jeopardize power reliability.
 According to NERC, “Insufficient reserves during peak hours could lead to increased risk of entering emergency operating conditions, including the possibility of curtailment…and even rotating outages of firm load.”

 How much greater will the reliability problems be, given that retirements appear to be higher than initial NERC estimates, and additional burdensome regulations are continually being added?

 Announced and EPA Projected Retirements Are Significantly Higher than DOE’s Worst Case Scenarios

-In public statements and the Utility MACT itself, EPA relies heavily on a DOE study claiming that even under a theoretical “stringent” test, EPA regulations would only close 21 GW of generation.
-EPA has since claimed this study proves regulations will not threaten reliability.
-Our analysis, however, shows that between EPA projections and operator announcements, more than 34 GW of generation will close—over 13 GW more than DOE’s supposedly ultra-strict test scenario.
+As noted in our previous update, public statements and the Utility MACT itself showed that EPA relies heavily on a DOE study claiming that even under a theoretical “stringent” test, EPA Utility MACT and CSAPR regulations would only close 21 GW of generation.
+EPA then claimed this study proves regulations will not threaten reliability.
+Our analysis, however, shows that with the addition of President Obama’s newest proposed rules, EPA projections and operator announcements will total more than 72 GW of generation retirements—over 50 GW more than DOE’s supposedly ultra-strict test scenario.

 EPA Regulations are Already Causing Electricity Prices to Dramatically Rise